 The main finding in this study is that the identification frequency has increased significantly according to self-reported data since the Family Assessment Form was implemented.
-The number of mental health workers who report they have started to systematically identify whether or not patients have children is higher at pretest than at post-test.
+The number of mental health workers who report they have started to systematically identify whether or not patients have children is higher at pre-test than at post-test.
 Even though we see an increase in self-reported identification behavior, the change is coming along very slowly.
 Three years after the legislation was changed to making it mandatory to assess whether or not patients have children, it is still not fully incorporated in the routines of the entire workforce.
-In spite of

-Table 3 Independent samples t-tests of differences in expectations, knowledge, concerns and attitudes between staff that have implemented the child talks and staff that has not the implementation strategy, the results show that there still is a lack of awareness in adult mental health services that their clients may have children and that there is still barriers to overcome [17,26].
+In spite of the implementation strategy, the results show that there still is a lack of awareness in adult mental health services that their clients may have children and that there is still barriers to overcome [17, 26].
 One explanation for this may be that the majority of the workers already had the notion that they were delivering adequate services for the patients who were parents, and the reason to change practice was thereby less impending.
-Previous research has documented that a vast majority of health care workers assess the quality of the services they provide as high [20,21].
-This would imply that the need for changes in practitioners' behavior is low.
-This interpretation of our results is in line with the American studies conducted by Lambert and colleagues on the issue of enhancing treatment effects [20,21].
+This is backed up by American studies conducted by Lambert and colleagues on the issue of enhancing treatment effects [21, 20].
 Nevertheless, this study detected some changes in attitudes among the mental health care workers regarding self-assessed quality of the services they provide.
 They regarded the quality of the services to be less appropriate at post-test, possibly indicating a changed awareness about what is actually needed to provide sufficient support for children.
 According to Walfish and colleagues [21], the self-assessment bias generally causes practitioners to rate their own practice higher than it should be rated.
 We believe that the positive self-assessment bias may have caused the workforce at pre-test to overestimate the quality of the existing services on these matters.
 However, according to Lambert [20], providing the health care workers with information about limitations in their practice has been proven to counteract the failure in accurately predicting service outcomes and quality [20].
 We believe the implementation strategy may have sensitized the workforce in terms of shortcomings in the services provided, and that this may have caused their self-assessment of quality to go down.
 Rather than evaluating the current practice as good-enough, the workers may have come to the realization that the services offered were insufficient.
-This may indicate an awareness amongst the workers that what they are doing is not sufficient.
+The process of increasing readiness to change seemed to have led to a more realistic view on the quality of existing routines, and may thereby be interpreted as an increase in readiness to change.